-The other side of the question, though, is that many of those who do not even have a chance at privilege, gobble up the whole value system and ensure that by their simple desire to "one day get there" ("there" is of course the ultimate abstraction) run the system to its logical end: the Total Collapse, the Apocalypse - that elitist knowledge and desire that will blow up the rest of the world.
-Some of the so-called "anarchists" at the fair seem to fall in this category: they do not associate themselves with the capitalist elites, they identify themselves as anarchists and yet scream in fear that it is Zerzan and not those who order and finance Knowledge and technologies - who is going to take away their cosy computers, tasty bakeries, black uniforms, contraceptives and the medical establishment that makes their abortions and sex change operations, and the like. (mis)communication - which is language - Zerzan presents tons of convincing anthropological research that shows that the "primitive" has lived happy, interesting, intelligent and healthy lives for millions of years, while Civilization succeeded to bring ALL life to the brink of extinction in a few thousand years.
+The other side of the question, though, is that many of those who do not even have a chance at privilege, gobble up the whole value system and ensure that by their simple desire to "one day get there" ("there" is of course the ultimate abstracthe unknowable, the weaker than us and the overwhelming.
+He sees us capable of demonstrating nobility by acknowledging that we can never control the complexity of the universe and that the healing powers of cosmos will simply annihilate the disease, unless we choose to heal from our fear, greed, impotence, megalomania and the obsessive drive for domestication/ control.

+In this limited and limiting tool (he has never denounced tools; he criticized technology and domestication), our medium of (mis)communication - which is language - Zerzan presents tons of convincing anthropological research that shows that the "primitive" has lived happy, interesting, intelligent and healthy lives for millions of years, while Civilization succeeded to bring ALL life to the brink of extinction in a few thousand years.
 He argues that, in light of this compelling evidence, it is the "primitive" that can liberate us from the grip of the Machine we hail as Civilization.
 Only then, will we have a chance to shift our consciousness from alienation to true spirituality and the celebration of Life.